clement street sign

 Genki Crepes

-Genki Crepes has been a Clement Street favorite for decades, serving Japanese-style sweet and savory crêpes ordered at the counter and easy to enjoy while strolling the neighborhood.
-In addition to handheld classics like fruit-and-cream or teriyaki chicken crêpes, the shop also doubles as a small Japanese grocery stocked with snacks and pantry staples that reward a quick browse.
+Genki Crepes has been a Clement Street favorite for decades, serving Japanese-style sweet and savory crêpes ordered at the counter– fruit-and-cream or teriyaki chicken are good!

 Address: 330 Clement St